multiOTP/multiotp/README.md

 - md5.js                   : encryption JS library used by multiotp.server.php
 - test-tokens.csv          : provisioning file of test tokens
 + oath subfolder           : contains provisioning files for oath test tokens
-+ qrcode subfolder         : all necessary files to be able to generate QRcode
 + templates folder         : all templates files needed to generate the provisioning pages from the web GUI
 ```
 *******************************************************************************